DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

 The identity and Access Management (IAM) domain focuses on issues related to granting and revoking privileges to access data or perform actions on systems
 - Assets include information, systems, devices, facilities, and applications
 - Organizations use both physical and logical access controls to protect them
-- Identification is the process of a subject claiming, or professing, an identity
+- Identification is the process of a subject claiming, or professing, an identity.
+Subjects claim an identity, and identification can be as simple as a username for a user.
+Subjects prove their identity by providing authentication credentials such as the matching password for a username.
 - Authentication verifies the subject’s identity by comparing one or more authentication factors against a database holding authentication info for users
 - The three primary authentication factors are something you know, something you have, and something you are
 - Single sign-on (SSO) technologies allow users to authenticate once and access any resources in a network or the cloud, without authenticating again.
 Kerberos, Active Directory Federation Services (ADFS), and Central Authentication